yoru-choi/medium-stories-node/stories/How to manage Medium posts in Git as Markdown files/post.md

 }
 ```

-"For creation, we first set the directoryName as shown below, and then call it as is."
+For creation, we first set the directoryName as shown below, and then call it as is.
 If you need more context or details added, feel free to let me know!

 ```typescript